aljorhythm/aljorhythm/README.md

 - Clear is better than clever
 - Decouple areas of concerns
 - Code is more read than written

+## Quotes I live by

+“You must not fool yourself, and you are the easiest person to fool.”  - Richard Feynman

 ## Work I'm Proud Of